10 Most Rocking George Thorogood Songs

 # 5 – Born To Be Bad – Born To Be Bad

-“Born to Be Bad,” the title track from George Thorogood and the Destroyers’ 1988 album Born to Be Bad, encapsulates the rough-and-tumble attitude that defines Thorogood’s approach to rock and roll.
+“Born to Be Bad,” was the title track from George Thorogood and the Destroyers’ 1988 album Born to Be Bad.
 With its gritty riffs, relentless rhythm, and rebellious lyrics, this track is a high-octane declaration of Thorogood’s commitment to rock’s untamed spirit.
 As the opening song on the album, it sets an aggressive, unapologetic tone that carries throughout, drawing listeners into a world of defiance and raw energy.

 # 4 – I Drink Alone – Maverick